Health services accreditation is for jail, prisons and juvenile facilities.

 Accreditation by the National Commission on Correctional Health Care is a process of external peer review in which NCCHC, a private, nongovernmental association, grants public recognition to detention and correctional institutions that meet nationally established and accepted standards for the provision of health services.
 The accreditation program renders a professional judgment on the quality of health services provided and assists correctional facilities in their continued improvement.

 Accreditation is based on the NCCHC Standards for Health Services, which come in separate manuals for jails, prisons, and juvenile detention and confinement facilities.
 Since 1983, the NCCHC accreditation standards have been widely accepted by the health, legal and corrections professions.
-The standards cover nine general areas:
+The standards cover the following general areas:

 - Governance and administration

 - Medical–legal issues

 NCCHC accreditation confers many benefits.
 It promotes and documents an efficient and well-managed health care delivery system.
 It adds to the prestige of the facility, increases staff morale, aids recruiting efforts, helps to obtain community support and provides additional justification for budgetary requests.
 Accreditation also can help protect a facility’s assets by minimizing the occurrence of adverse events.
 In many instances, accreditation can help reduce liability premiums and protect facilities from lawsuits related to health care.

 Accreditation benefits the health of the public, staff and inmates by assuring that those incarcerated and released receive adequate and appropriate health care according to nationally accepted standards.